bzcheeseman/Dali/README.md

 ### Why ?

 While there are existing great automatic differentiation libraries, a fast simple **multithreaded** **compile-less** version is missing.
-Hogwild-style training provides huge speedups in data-parallel model training, and so far Torch and Theano do not provide an accessible way of achieving this.
+Hogwild-style training provides huge speedups in data-parallel model training, and so far Torch and Theano do not provide an accessible way of having this.

 ## Usage